CARMinesDouai/PolySLAM-PhaROS7/README.md

 # PolySLAM-PhaROS7
 PolySLAM packages for PhaROS 7.0

-To load the packages, use the following snippet in an playground
+To load the packages, use following snippet in an playground

 ```Smalltalk
 Metacello new